HongmingTang060313/FR-DEEP/README.md

 ### Jupyter Notebooks

-An example of classification using the HTRU1 class in PyTorch is provided as a Jupyter notebook [extracting an individual channel as a greyscale image](https://github.com/as595/HTRU1/blob/master/htru1_tutorial_channel.ipynb).
+An example of classification using the FRDEEPN class in PyTorch is provided as a Jupyter notebook [extracting an individual channel as a greyscale image](https://github.com/HongmingTang060313/FR-DEEP/blob/master/FRDEEP_tutorial_channel.ipynb).